How long will Umbraco 7 be supported?

 - We will support your existing Umbraco Cloud projects running Umbraco 7 until it enters EOL on September 30, 2023.

 - You can continue to host your Umbraco 7 site(s) on Umbraco Cloud after the End-of-Life date - be aware that new features developed for Umbraco Cloud might not be available for Umbraco 7 projects.

 Can I use Umbraco 7 after the EOL date?

 Technically, yes - but we no longer recommend using Umbraco 7 after it reaches the EOL phase.
-If you decide to continue using a major that has reached end of life, you may run into some issues, for example:
+If you decide to continue using a major that has reached End-of-Life, you may run into some issues, for example:

 With a major out of the security phase, we no longer provide fixes for security issues that may pop up.
 While the software will still work, we can’t guarantee it will remain as secure as possible after the EOL date.

-- Outdated features or lack of new features
+Outdated features or lack of new features

+Umbraco majors are released twice per year to make sure we can deliver the best possible version and stay on supported versions of .NET.
+Minors are released every 6 weeks with new features and improvements, and patches when needed.
 In short, using a major version of Umbraco after its EOL date might mean that the CMS won’t be as reliable, secure, and friendly to work with as you are used to.